mrafatpanah/embeddedInterviews/README.md

+# Personal Embedded Interview Experiences
-Trying to share my personal experience in Embedded interviews with simple examples, absoulutely helped by AI.
+Trying to share my personal experiences in embedded interviews with simple examples, helped by AI.